mportesdev/handpick/README.rst

     ``type_or_types`` must be a type or tuple of types.

 handpick.IS_CONTAINER
-    Predicate that returns True for iterable containers except strings and bytes-like objects.
+    Predicate that returns True for iterable containers of other objects.
+Strings and bytes-like objects are not treated as containers.

 handpick.IS_MAPPING
     Predicate that returns True for dictionaries and other mappings.